Not-Atlassian/Cox_in_the_back/README.md

 -- Adding mock data for Stories
 INSERT INTO Stories (title, description, status, parent_id, sprint_id, created_by, story_points) VALUES
-('Setup database', 'Create and configure the database', 'In Progress', NULL, 1, 1, 5), ('Build API', 'Develop the API for the app', 'To Do', NULL, 2, 2, 8);
+('Setup database', 'Create and configure the database', 'To Do', NULL, 1, 1, 5), ('Build API', 'Develop the API for the app', 'To Do', NULL, 2, 2, 8);

 -- Adding mock data for UsersStories